English Literature (B.A.)

 Select one British literature course at the 600/700 level

-Select one course that addresses race, the construction of race, and racial theories in a U.S. context (select from list below)
+Select one course that addresses race, the construction of race, and racial theories in a U.S. context (see list below)

-Select one course that investigates Anglophone literature in a global or transnational context (select from list below)
+Select one course that investigates Anglophone literature in a global or transnational context (see list below)

-Select one course in a specific genre including, poetry, memoir, nonfiction, drama, fiction, and film with the exception of ENGL 533 (select from list below)
+Select one course in a specific genre including, poetry, memoir, nonfiction, drama, fiction, and film (see list below) 2

 ENGL 787